-Piezoresistive load cellSimilar in operation to strain gauges, piezoresistive force sensors generate a high level output signal, making them ideal for simple weighing systems because they can be connected directly to a readout meter.
-The availability of low cost linear amplifiers has diminished this advantage, however.
-An added drawback of piezoresistive devices is their nonlinear output.
-Miniature load cell
+Piezoresistive Load CellsMiniature load cell Similar in operation to strain gauges, piezoresistive force sensors generate a high level output signal, making them ideal for simple weighing systems because they can be connected directly to a readout meter.
+The availability of low-cost linear amplifiers has diminished this advantage, however.
+An added drawback of piezoresistive devices is their non-linear output.

-Inductive and reluctance load cellsBoth of these devices respond to the weight-proportional displacement of a ferromagnetic core.
+Inductive and Reluctance Load CellsBoth of these devices respond to the weight-proportional displacement of a ferromagnetic core.
 One changes the inductance of a solenoid coil due to the movement of its iron core; the other changes the reluctance of a very small air gap.

-Magnetostrictive load cellsThe operation of this force sensor is based on the change in permeability of ferromagnetic materials under applied stress.
+Magnetostrictive Load CellsThe operation of this force sensor is based on the change in permeability of ferromagnetic materials under applied stress.
 It is built from a stack of laminations forming a load-bearing column around a set of primary and secondary transformer windings.
 When a force is applied, the stresses cause distortions in the flux pattern, generating an output signal proportional to the applied load.

 Weighing load cell applicationsLoad cells represented the first major design change in weighing technology.
 In today's processing plants, electronic force sensors are preferred in most applications, although mechanical lever scales are still used if the operation is manual and the operating and maintenance personnel prefer their simplicity.